If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 “I see a lot of parents trying to solve problems for kids, and that doesn’t teach them how to do it.
 It’s hard to let them make mistakes,” notes Dr. Emanuele, but ultimately, it’s a crucial part of helping them realize their self-worth.
 She encourages parents to let teens “own their own decisions and opinions rather than telling them what they’re thinking,” and then to celebrate the effort rather than the outcome.

 To add to that, Derhally encourages parents to normalize failure.
-It’s a part of life, after all.
+It’s a part of life, after all, and the sooner kids learn how to handle it successfully, the better off they’ll be.

 Monitor Social Relationships